Murugan2207/Murugan2207/README.md

 ### About Me

-* Im a full stack trainee
+* Im a full stack java developer

 ### Hobbies